 Have you ever wanted a wall fixture that doubles as a flashlight?
 The Neporal Night Light is an odd little device.
 You can adjust it in any direction, or detach it from the wall (it has an always-on mode for this purpose).
 It could be useful in a large closet, under a sink, or even in a hallway.

-Neporal Under-Cabinet Light Rechargeable with PIR Sensor LED Motion Sensor Light Indoor 1800mAh Night Light with Dusk to Dawn Photocell Sensor for Cupborad Kitchen Stairway Bedroom
+Neporal Motion-Sensor-Night-Light-Rechargeable No Plug LED Indoor Motion Sensor Light 1800mAh Night Light with Dusk to Dawn Photocell Sensor for Cupborad Kitchen Stairway Bedroom Wardrobe

 The Neporal Night Light is an odd rechargeable fixture you can twist and turn in any direction.
 You can even detach it from the wall and use it as a flashlight!